Double Opt-In Best Practices

 That said, avoid going too crazy.
 These emails need to serve a very basic purpose, so overly busy templates are not ideal.

 Check out this great double opt-in email example from Chipotle.
 The email gets to the point, is simply designed, and adds a touch of their personality.

 2. Offer incentives

 Incentives can be a great way to encourage people to sign up for your emails.
-Maybe you’d like to entice people to subscribe by offering a discount or special offer.
-Maybe you’d rather give new subscribers the opportunity to receive exclusive content and special updates.
+Maybe you’d like to entice people by offering a discount or special offer in the body of the email so it is accessible whether they opt-in or not.
+Maybe you’d rather give new subscribers the opportunity to receive exclusive content and special updates in the future.
 You can incentivize new subscribers in any way you’d like; just be sure it makes sense for your hotel.

 In the examples below, Qbic Hotels and Puma incentivized their subscribers with 15% off their next booking and purchase, respectively.

 You want your opt-in email to be crystal clear.
 Anything vague or too cluttered is unlikely to be acted upon.
 If recipients don’t open your email and click on that confirmation link, it doesn’t mean they’re outright refusing to comply with your confirmation request, but it may mean that your email is unclear.

 - The subject line: Use a subject line that conveys urgency and necessity.
 It can be as straightforward as “Confirm your email with ABC Hotel” or a little clever like, “Your exclusive offer is ready, but first you must confirm!”
 Test subject lines until you find something that consistently works for you.

 - The message: Remind them that they only get your content if they confirm their subscription.
 You don’t need to be wordy.
 You just need to state that you’re delighted they’re subscribing and that this last step will bring fantastic, relevant content to their inbox.

 - The call to action (CTA): Ensure your call to action is bold, obvious, and easy to click.